12 Treatment Technologies

 No documented examples of in situ thermal treatment for PFAS-impacted soil have been identified.
 However, the ex situ testing at 350–400°C suggests that these temperatures are sufficient for desorption of PFAS and therefore in situ treatment is potentially feasible for PFAS.
 In situ thermal treatment for PFAS is an energy-intensive treatment method.
 Its environmental footprint includes the energy source and consumption during treatment system operation, as well as manufacturing and installation of heating system materials.

-At both bench and pilot scales, limited data sets are available and data gaps still exist mainly regarding fate of PFAS and air emissions.
-One concern is the volatilization of hydrogen fluoride, but there have not been sufficient pilot studies to determine the validity of this concern.
-This could pose serious health and safety issues and could compromise equipment components.
-Management of hydrofluoric acid and other off-gas concerns can be managed through off-gas treatment systems.
-Air emissions from the thermal treatment of PFAS have not been thoroughly studied at the field scale to date, but PFAS destruction via high temperature air incineration and subsequent acid-gas scrubbing is a common practice during carbon reactivation (Mimna 2017).
-In addition, PFAS can be volatilized and/or destroyed at high temperature (> 1,000°C) (Colgan 2018; Lassen et al. 2013).
+At bench, pilot, and field scales, limited data sets are available and data gaps still exist mainly regarding fate of PFAS and air emissions (Lassen et al. 2013; USEPA 2020).
+Another concern is the volatilization of hydrogen fluoride, which could pose serious health and safety issues and could compromise equipment components.
+Hydrofluoric acid and other non-PFAS off-gas concerns can be managed through conventional off-gas treatment systems (scrubbers).
+Although air emissions from the thermal treatment of PFAS have not been thoroughly studied at the field scale to date, PFAS destruction via high temperature air incineration and subsequent acid-gas scrubbing is a common practice during carbon reactivation (Mimna 2017).

 Related Ongoing Research Funded by SERDP: